Abílio Manoel – Compacto Duplo (1974)

 He released its second Lp (Pena Verde), in 1970, making television appearances and concerts in Mexico, where he still recorded a compact.
 During the ’70s launches four more Lp’s and several singles.
 In 1977 began working at Radio Bandeirantes from São Paulo.
 In 1980 he composed the soundtrack to Pixote, directed by Hector Babenco.
 Its last album, Curso das Águas, came out in 1983, by RCA Victor.

 The year 1984 started with Abílio presenting the program América do Sol, on Radio USP in São Paulo.
 As a producer, he was responsible for launching the homonymous collection, by Band and Copacabana labels.
 From 1997 he devoted to making advertising jingles, soundtracks and promoting many artistic events.
 After decades of hiatus, he was preparing to return his artistic career, when he had a heart attack during the 2010 World Cup.
 He was holidaying in Bahia at the time.
 (RIP)

 Let’s go to our album:

-Once more, brazilian arrangers are over the regular, with exquisite horns, reeds and a whole context of scholar and pop music.
-With shiny moods that goes from yearning to funny, like Luiza Manequim, a spectacular horn-samba!
-And Tudo Azul N’América do Sul a satirical view about the early 70’s Rio: on one side the military terror (persecution, torture and death), on another, the sea, clear skies and blazing sun.
+Once more, Brazilian arrangers are over the regular, with exquisite horns, reeds and a whole context of scholar and pop music.
+With shiny moods that go from the yearning to funny, like Luiza Manequim, a spectacular horn-samba!
+And Tudo Azul N’América do Sul a satirical view about the early 70’s Rio: on one side the military terror (persecution, torture, and death), on another, the sea, clear skies, and blazing sun.

 A1 Pena Verde (Feat.
 Rosa Rebelo) /// 1969